 THE Chelsea team of the late 1960s and early 1970s was full of great – and big – characters.
 Peter Osgood bestrode the Kings Road as ‘The King’, Charlie Cooke was the master of wing-trickery, Bobby Tambling was a great goalscorer, Ron Harris was ‘Chopper’, the hard-man who took no prisoners, Ian Hutchinson was bold and brave, Peter Bonetti a goalkeeping hero, Alan Hudson a wonderfully-gifted player whose achievements never quite matched his skills and David Webb the play-anywhere man.

-And then there was Peter Houseman, quiet, and unassuming, a player who was more likely to be the subject of fans’ ire than the recipient of their praise.
+And then there was Peter Houseman, quiet, and unassuming, a ‘player’s player’ who was often the subject of fans’ ire instead of being the recipient of their praise.
 But ‘Nobby’ as he was known was well-enough respected by his teammates and became a fixture in the team.
-After his tragic and untimely death, he earned a true place in Stamford Bridge folklore.
+After his tragic and untimely death, he earned a deserved place in Stamford Bridge folklore.

-The winger signed professional forms in 1963 and made his debut in December of that year, a 3-2 win over Sheffield United but he failed to earn a regular place in the line-up.
-In the following three seasons he was often left out in favour of the more robust John Boyle and it was as if he never earned then-manager Tommy Docherty’s total trust.
+Hollins made his first term debut in September 1963 and three months later Houseman made his first start in a 3-2 win over Sheffield United.
+But he failed to earn a regular place in the line-up.
+In the following three seasons he was often left out in favour of the Scottish star Boyle and it was as if he never earned then-manager Tommy Docherty’s total trust.

 In October 1967 Docherty left Stamford Bridge after a series of arguments with the board.
 Dave Sexton returned to the club from Arsenal where he had been first-team coach and took over as manager and it quickly became clear that he had much more faith in Houseman than the man he replaced.

-Under Sexton, Houseman was given a regular place in the team and he flourished.
+Under Sexton, Houseman was given a regular place in the team, the majority of his appearance coming on the left wing although he would sometimes be used in midfield and even served as an emergency left-back and he flourished.
 Early in the 1968-69 campaign he had a breakout game in a 4-0 win for the Blues over then-European champions Manchester United at Old Trafford.
 By the following season he had become a regular and supplied the crosses that the strike duo of Osgood and Hutchinson thrived on.
-John Hollins, another member of that exciting team, remembers Houseman as; “Very quiet, it always looked like he was thinking about something, but once he got on the field he was a really forceful person.
+John Hollins remembers Houseman as; “Very quiet, it always looked like he was thinking about something, but once he got on the field he was a really forceful person.
 He was like an explosion”.

-He played a major role in their run to the 1970 FA Cup final with 5 goals including a solo run and shot at Burnley that brought the Blues back on level terms and sent the game into extra-time.
-He then made the second and scored the third.
-He then scored in the 6th round win over Crystal Palace and added two more in the 5-1 semi-final win over Watford, and then he provided a lifeline at Wembley.
+He played a major role in the run to the 1970 FA Cup final with 5 goals including running on to a pass from Alan Hudson and firing home from 20 yards at Burnley, a goal that brought the Blues back on level terms and sent the game into extra-time.
+He then made the second for Tommy Baldwin and scored the third in what was probably his finest individual performance in Chelsea Blue.
+After netting in the 6th round win over Crystal Palace he added two more in the 5-1 semi-final victory over Watford, and then provided Chelsea’s first lifeline at Wembley.

 Chelsea fell a goal behind against Leeds United on a boggy almost unplayable pitch and looked like being overrun by their opponents.
 A few minutes before half time.
-Houseman cut in from the wing and tried a speculative shot which bounced over a sprawling Gary Sprake and into the Leeds goal.
-Pitch conditions might well have had something to do with the goal but Chelsea were level.
+Houseman latched on to a downward header from Ian Hutchinson and tried a speculative shot which bounced under a sprawling Gary Sprake and into the Leeds goal.
+Pitch conditions might well have had something to do with the goal but it really didn’t matter to Chelsea, they were level.
 They would fall behind again before a late equaliser from Hutchinson earned the Londoners extra-time, and then a replay.

 Chelsea went on to win the trophy after falling behind for a third time in the tie at Old Trafford in the replay and Houseman, who had been ever-present all season again played a big role.